Airlines cancel some flights after reduced 5G rollout in US

 A trade group for the industry, Airlines for America, said cancellations weren’t as bad as feared because AT&T and Verizon agreed to temporarily reduce the rollout of 5G near dozens of airports while industry and the government work out a longer-term solution.

-At O’Hare International Airport in Chicago, Sudeep Bhabad said his father-in-law’s flight to India was cancelled.
+At O’Hare International Airport in Chicago, Sudeep Bhabad said his father-in-law’s flight to India was canceled.

 “They have to resolve this problem,” Bhabad said.
 “It would have been a lot better if they had resolved it way before and we knew this in advance, instead of, like, finding out when we are here at the airport.”